HydrogenAfrica/PHP-SDK/README.md

 **Test**
 ==============

-*All of the SDK's tests are written with PHP's phpunit module* *Navigate to the SDK directory:*
+*All of the SDK's tests are written with PHP's phpunit module.*

+*Navigate to the SDK directory:*
 ```bash
 cd hydrogenpay/hydrogenpay-sdk